bartbutenaers/node-red-contrib-letsencrypt/README.md

 1. When accessing the router via a Dynamic DNS provider, some of those providers offer acme clients.
 1. Some routers/firewalls offer acme clients (e.g. pfSense, ...).
-1. Lots of webservers/reverse proxies provide acme clients (e.g. Nginx, ...), which can be installed on the same machine as Node-RED or a separate machine in front of the Node-RED machine.
+1. Lots of webservers/reverse proxies provide acme clients (e.g. Nginx, ...).
+Such a webserver can be installed on the same machine as Node-RED or a separate machine in front of the Node-RED machine.
 1. In Node-RED itself by e.g. using this acme client node.

-Note that some of these other solutions might be easier to setup (when e.g. there port 80 is accessible from the internet), compared to option 4 ...
+Note that some of these other solutions might be easier to setup (e.g. in case their port 80 is accessible from the internet), compared to option 4 ...

 ## Node usage

-The following steps explain how to create a new subscriber account:
+The following steps explain how to create a ***new subscriber account***:

 1. Specify both a subscriber and maintainer email address.
 2. Wait until the dialog is displayed, which informs you whether the account has been created successfully…
 3. Close the config screen and deploy your changes.
 4. Your new account is now ready to be used…

-The above steps normally should only be executed once!
+The above steps normally should only be executed ***once***!

-The following steps explain shortly how to generate a new certificate:
+The following steps explain shortly how to generate a ***new certificate***:
 1. Specify the domains, which is an array of at least one public hostname.
 2. Specify the key file where the private key is stored.
 3. Specify the cert file where the public key (= certificate) is stored.
-4. Specify a web folder where files can be exchanged with Letsencrypt.
+4. Specify a web folder where (temporary) files can be exchanged with Letsencrypt.
-5. Make sure a webserver is available that can host the files in that web folder.
+5. Make sure a webserver is available that can host the files in that web folder, which means make that folder accessible via http on port 80.
-6. In case a temporary webserver has been used (with port number >= 1024), it is required to setup manually port redirection (from port 80 to the webserver port)!
+6.	:warning: In case a temporary webserver has been used (with port number >= 1024), it is required to setup manually port redirection (from port 80 to the webserver port)!
 E.g. using iptables on Linux …
 7. Inject a input message into this node, to trigger the certificate renewal.

-The above steps should be executed only once, about every 3 months.
+The above steps should be executed only once, about ***every 3 months***.

 Indeed the Letsencrypt certificates are only valid for 90 days, so you should renew them in time (e.g. using a scheduler node).
-Make sure you don’t trigger the certificate renewal process to often, because Letsencrypt has [rate limits]( https://letsencrypt.org/docs/rate-limits/).
+Make sure you don’t trigger the certificate renewal process too often, because Letsencrypt has [rate limits]( https://letsencrypt.org/docs/rate-limits/).
 For example you can only request 5 times a week duplicate certificates!
 Further on this page you can find a process flow diagram, where all the steps are explained in more detail.

 Example flow which will renew the Node-RED keypair on a Raspberry PI: